CodelyTV/csharp-basic-skeleton/README.md

 > While first is easier from GitHub interface, second one allow you to have a local way of creating as many projects you want with this structure just by installing the template the first time.

 ### Working with the workspace

+1. Install pre-commit hooks with: `pre-commit install --install-hooks -t pre-commit -t commit-msg`
-1. Build the project: `dotnet build`
+2. Build the project: `dotnet build`
-2. Run tests: `dotnet test`.
+3. Run tests: `dotnet test`.
-3. Start coding!
+4. Start coding!

 ## About